1922 Austin twin tornadoes: Second tornado

-Onlookers on the University of Texas campus watching the progression of the first tornado were unaware of the formation of a second tornado and the subsequent destruction to the east.
-Morris's account of the second tornado detailed the development of the wall cloud that preceded the second tornado, writing of its "violent churning" and lowering from the broader cloud.
+Morris's account of the second tornado detailed the development of the preceding wall cloud, writing of its "violent churning" and lowering from the broader cloud.
 This tornado touched down near the Texas State Cemetery on the east side of Austin while the first tornado was in progress and initially moved south-southwest.
-Trees nearby were uprooted and stripped of their branches while some buildings sustained serious damage.
-One small home on Navasota Street was torn from its foundation.
-The Tenth Ward Fire Station was damaged when a moonlight tower collapsed to it.
-A Gulf Oil gas station on East Sixth Street was unroofed.
+Trees nearby were uprooted and stripped of their branches while some buildings sustained serious damage: one small home on Navasota Street was torn from its foundation and a Gulf Oil gas station on East Sixth Street was unroofed.
+The tornado toppled a moonlight tower onto the Tenth Ward Fire Station, damaging the building.
 Along the Colorado River, small homes, and outbuildings were damaged as the tornado began to cross the river, pulling a column of water 50 ft into the air.
 Waste from a nearby city landfill was also pulled into the river.
-The tornado then entered the newly-built Travis Heights community, where it unroofed houses and uprooted large trees.
+The tornado then entered the newly built Travis Heights community, where it unroofed houses and uprooted large trees.
 Three homes were "wrecked" according to The Austin Statesman and four others were damaged.
 The tornado's impacts were not uniform; in some cases, badly damaged buildings were adjacent to those that showed little evidence of the tornado's passage.
 At the time, the tornado spanned approximately 50 yd across.
 Additional homes were razed before the tornado moved across the campus of St. Edward's University.
 The third story of a brick dormitory was destroyed, in addition to the campus power plant and gymnasium.
 One university student was killed after being thrown 300 yd by the tornado.
 Another four students were injured.
-Grazulis lists the damage at the university as totaling $200,000.
+Grazulis lists the damage at the university as totaling approximately $200,000.
 Debris from the tornado's passage over the campus was recovered as far as 55 mi away.